 3. adjustments to rATE setting process

-If either the AGENCY or CONTRACTOR wishes to propose adjustments to the Rate setting process once the methodology has been adopted, a written proposal of these amendments shall be submitted by the party desiring the changes and distributed to all interested parties.
-Both parties will review the proposed adjustments in a timely manner and notify the other party as to their decision of whether to adopt or not adopt the amendment to the Rate Methodology.
+If either the AGENCY or CONTRACTOR wishes to propose any adjustment or amendment to the Rate Methodology set forth in this Exhibit B, a notice and written proposal of the requested amendment(s) shall be provided by the Party desiring the changes to the other Party pursuant to Section 5.9 of Exhibit A to the AGREEMENT (Notices).
+The receiving Party will review the proposed adjustments in a timely manner and notify the other Party as to its decision whether to adopt or not adopt the amendment to the Rate Methodology.
 The adoption process will follow that of the original Rate Methodology adoption process.

 4. Anticipated capital and debt expenses

-The CONTRACTOR will prepare and submit a three year capital budget which forecasts debt or capital expenses greater than five thousand dollars ($5,000.00) related to development, expansion, and other capital improvements including leases.
+The CONTRACTOR will prepare and submit a three year capital budget which forecasts debt or capital expenses greater than five thousand dollars ($5,000.00) related to development, expansion, and other capital improvements, including leases.
 Any change in the use of funds must be pre-approved by the AGENCY.
 To allow for delays in actual expenses and the approval of the expense by the AGENCY, half of the annual depreciation expense will be allowed for use in the first Rate Year that the expense is anticipated in, with the full annual depreciation expense being allowed in the following Rate Years based on the date of purchase.

 Employees of CONTRACTOR, as reviewed by the AGENCY, must substantiate these projected cost estimates.
 The term of the amortization of these expenses will be determined on a case by case basis, according to the depreciation schedules described herein, depending on the size and nature of each expense.